USS Winston S. Churchill: Service history

 The contract to build Winston S. Churchill was awarded to the Bath Iron Works Corporation on 6 January 1995, and the keel was laid down on 7 May 1998.
 Winston S. Churchill was launched on 17 April 1999, delivered 13 October 2000, and commissioned 10 March 2001.
 The launch and christening of the ship was co-sponsored by Lady Soames, the daughter of Winston Churchill, and Mrs. Janet Cohen, wife of the Secretary of Defense.
 Her first commanding officer was Commander (and future Vice Admiral) Michael T. Franken.

-On 14 May 2001, Winston S. Churchill underwent shock trials off the coast of Florida.
-These trials subjected the ship to several close-range underwater detonations, each consisting of 7 tons of high explosives, and were performed to collect data concerning ship survivability and damage resistance in a modern threat environment.
+During May–June 2001, Winston S. Churchill underwent shock trials 100 nautical miles off the coast of Naval Station Mayport, Florida.
+These trials subjected the ship to various close-range underwater detonations, and were performed to collect data concerning ship survivability and damage resistance in a modern threat environment.
 Winston S. Churchill sustained minor damage during these three tests.
+The tests cost 20 million dollars.

-On 14 September 2001, (three days after the 11 September 2001 attacks), the German Navy destroyer Lütjens passed close abeam Winston S. Churchill and rendered honors by manning the rails, flying the Stars and Stripes at half-mast, and the display of a banner reading "We Stand By You".
+On 14 September 2001 (three days after the 11 September 2001 attacks), the German Navy destroyer Lütjens passed close abeam Winston S. Churchill and rendered honors by manning the rails, flying the Stars and Stripes at half-mast, and the display of a banner reading "We Stand By You".
 An e-mail sent by an ensign on board Winston S. Churchill described the occasion.

 In January 2003, Winston S. Churchill deployed with the USS Theodore Roosevelt battle group in support of the Iraq War's Operation Iraqi Freedom, firing several Tomahawk missiles.
 Winston S. Churchill returned to Norfolk at the end of May 2003.

 On 22 August 2005, Winston S. Churchill was involved in a minor collision with the destroyer USS McFaul off the coast of Jacksonville, Florida.
 Both ships suffered minor damage, and no injuries were reported.
 Both ships returned to their homeport at Naval Station Norfolk under their own power.

 On 22 January 2006 Winston S. Churchill captured a suspected pirate vessel in the Indian Ocean as part of an ongoing effort to help maintain law and order in the region.

 On 26 September 2010, Winston S. Churchill came across a disabled skiff in the Gulf of Aden.
 After attempts to repair the skiff's engines failed Winston S. Churchill took the vessel under tow towards Somalia.
-On 27 September the skiff sank when the 85 passengers rushed to one side of the skiff during a food delivery causing the vessel to capsize.
+On 27 September the skiff sank when the 85 passengers rushed to one side of the skiff during a food delivery, causing the vessel to capsize.
 Winston S. Churchill was able to rescue 61 of the passengers and continued towards Somalia on 28 September.

-Her homeport was formerly Naval Station Norfolk became Naval Station Mayport, Florida on 19 July 2021.
+Her homeport was formerly Naval Station Norfolk, and became Naval Station Mayport, Florida on 19 July 2021.
 She is currently a part of Carrier Strike Group 12.

+On 11–12 February 2021, Winston S. Churchill seized thousands of weapons from two stateless dhows off the coast of Somalia.